- Many applications are designed more to be sold versus to be implemented.

-Software is like a living organism in that it is constantly growing and changing and has a certain life cycle.
+Software is like a living organism in that it is continuously growing and changing and has a particular life cycle.
 The lifespan of software is relatively short compared to other products, some reasons for which I have listed below:

 - Application software relies upon underlying layers.
 These layers include things like databases, operating systems and hardware.
 When these underlying layers change, the software must also change.
-For instance, if an operating system falls out of favor, the software must be ported to the new operating system.
-Software is designed to work on a particular category of hardware.
+For instance, if an operating system falls out of favour, the software must be ported to the new operating system.
+The software is designed to work on a particular category of hardware.
 When the hardware changes, the software must be rewritten.
 For example, there has been a movement from single-processing servers to multi-processor servers.
-When this occurred, some vendors (particularly those who sell high-performance applications) did not place porting multi-threaded processing high enough on the development prioritization list, so are still only using single processors.
+When this occurred, some vendors (particularly those who sell high-performance applications) did not place porting multi-threaded processing high enough on the development prioritisation list, so are still only using single processors.

 - Software is a rapidly evolving product category.
-Applications must be updated constantly or they become outdated.
-There can be classic cars—cars that you wish they still made—but classic software is really just uncompetitive software.
+Applications must be continuously updated, or they become outdated.
+There can be classic cars—cars that you wish they still made—but standard software is just uncompetitive software.
 If you were to go back and review software from a decade ago, you would notice that the software appears dated compared to current designs.
-In fact, much of the software we use has not been around that long, and while an application may have the same name as what was sold as the same product a decade ago, it is a very different animal.
+Much of the software we use has not been around that long, and while an application may have the same name as what was sold as the same product a decade ago, it is a very different animal.

-- Under constant pressure to add functionality, applications can become so high-maintenance and difficult to use that they lose their original benefit and become vulnerable to less complex products that work more efficiently.
-This phenomenon was recognized by the blogging platform WordPress.
+- Under constant pressure to add functionality, applications can become so high-maintenance and demanding to use that they lose their original benefit and become vulnerable to less complex products that work more efficiently.
+The blogging platform WordPress recognized this phenomenon.
 WordPress is the most popular blogging platform in the world, and powers many of the blogs and websites that we all read.
 I have been working with the software since 2007.
-This highly respected software is free and has grown enormously since it was originally introduced.
+This highly respected software is free and has grown enormously since it was initially introduced.
 Essentially, WordPress receives an unlimited number of requests to add functionality to its software.
-However, early on it decided to not develop the product to meet all of these requests, but instead to allow plug-ins.
-WordPress simply allows its software to interoperate with third party software vendors (most of them do not charge for the software they create), and in this way WordPress is not responsible for developing or maintaining those plug-ins.
-This system has been extremely successful and has allowed WordPress to continue to grow with a seemingly unending number of plug-ins.
+However, early on it decided not to develop the product to meet all of these requests, but instead to allow plug-ins.
+WordPress allows merely its software to interoperate with third-party software vendors (most of them do not charge for the software they create), and in this way, WordPress is not responsible for developing or maintaining those plug-ins.
+This system has been extraordinarily successful and has allowed WordPress to continue to grow with a seemingly unending number of plug-ins.
 WordPress is not distracted and instead can concentrate on what it does best, which is continuing to develop the core WordPress software.

-Unfortunately enterprise software does not work like this, and therefore can easily grow unwieldy under the new functionality, which results from constant requests for improvement.
+Unfortunately, enterprise software does not work like this, and therefore can quickly grow unwieldy under the new functionality, which results from constant requests for improvement.

 Adjusting the Software Selection Approach to be Focused on Implementation

-I have explained how software development and software vendors tend to work in order to help those who perform a software selection to account for these factors and to make better decisions.
-The first thing that should be recognized is that the buyer will not implement all the functionality or get all of the functionality that they desire to work.
-A major strategy of vendors is to anticipate every need that a company could have by placing a very complete set of functionality in their applications.
-However, as this type of software tends to be difficult to implement, companies greatly overestimate their ability to implement functionality.
-Software selections are often performed with the incorrect assumption that the buyer will place more resources on the implementation and maintenance of the implementation than they actually are willing to place.
-To use an example from my implementation experience, when companies select statistical forecasting applications they often are attracted to the functionality of complicated forecasting methodologies (mathematics that drive the forecast).
-They have much less interest in hiring and paying people with forecasting education and experience to actually run the applications.
+I have explained how software development and software vendors tend to work to help those who perform a software selection to account for these factors and to make better decisions.
+The first thing that should be recognised is that the buyer will not implement all the functionality or get all of the functionality that they desire to work.
+A primary strategy of vendors is to anticipate every need that a company could have by placing a complete set of functionality in their applications.
+However, as this type of software tends to be challenging to implement, companies greatly overestimate their ability to implement the functionality.
+Software selections are often performed with the incorrect assumption that the buyer will place more resources on the implementation and maintenance of the implementation than they are willing to place.
+To use an example from my implementation experience, when companies select statistical forecasting applications, they often are attracted to the functionality of complicated forecasting methodologies (mathematics that drive the forecast).
+They have much less interest in hiring and paying people with forecasting education and experience to run the applications.
 Some things can be done to simplify forecasting for individuals; however, they should be able to understand what the application is doing.
-Many forecasting applications have thirty different forecasting methodologies, yet at company after company I see only a few of these methodologies used.
+Many forecasting applications have thirty different forecasting methodologies, yet at company, after company, I see only a few of these methodologies used.